Pino0511/portfolio/flashcard-ai/README.md

 ## API

 This app uses OpenAI & Gemini APIs for automatic flashcard generation.
 Create a `.env` file in the `backend/` folder and add your API keys:

+## ❓ Troubleshooting

+### Backend doesn't start
+- Ensure Python 3.9+ is installed: `python --version`
+- Verify virtual environment is activated: `source venv/bin/activate` (Linux/Mac) or `venv\Scripts\activate` (Windows)
+- Check all dependencies are installed: `pip install -r requirements.txt`
+- Verify port 5000 is not in use
+- Check that `.env` file exists in `backend/` folder with API keys

+### Frontend doesn't start
+- Ensure Node.js 16+ is installed: `node --version`
+- Try clearing npm cache: `npm cache clean --force`
+- Delete `node_modules` and reinstall: `rm -rf node_modules && npm install`
+- Check that port 3000 is not in use

+### API errors when generating flashcards
+- Verify API keys are correctly set in `.env` file
+- Check API key has valid permissions in OpenAI/Gemini dashboard
+- Verify internet connection
+- Check API rate limits haven't been exceeded
+- Restart both backend and frontend after adding/changing API keys

+### CORS errors
+- Ensure Flask-CORS is installed: `pip install flask-cors`
+- Verify backend is running on `http://localhost:5000`
+- Clear browser cache and cookies
+- Try opening in incognito/private window

+### Button click not working
+- Check browser console for JavaScript errors (F12)
+- Verify both frontend and backend are running
+- Try hard refresh: `Ctrl+Shift+R` (Cmd+Shift+R on Mac)
+- Check that all dependencies are properly installed